On the number of common sites visited by N random walkers

-The results given in Eq.~(\ref{wntdf}) are expected to apply in the case of sub-diffusive or super-diffusive diffusion processes~\cite{anomalous} with the appropriate value for the fractal dimension of the $N$ walks, $d_f\neq 2$.
+These results are expected to apply as well in the case of subdiffusive or superdiffusive diffusion processes~\cite{anomalous} with the appropriate value for the fractal dimension of the $N$ walks, $d_f\neq 2$.
 For directed walks, an extension of the rules of fractal intersection to {\em anisotropic} fractals is needed.